edgedb/edgedb/docs/guides/migrations/guide.rst

     update User set { friend_names := array_agg(.friends.name) };
     };

-Now if we do a query we can confirm that the data inside ``.friends.name`` when converted to an array is indeed the same as the data inside the ``friend_names`` property:
+Once the migration is applied, we can do a query to confirm that the data inside ``.friends.name`` when converted to an array is indeed the same as the data inside the ``friend_names`` property:

 .. code-block:: edgeql-repl